Gr33nbl00d/caddy-revocation-validator/README.md

 ### crl_urls
-A predefined list of http(s) urls pointing to CRLs.
+(Optional) A predefined list of http(s) urls pointing to CRLs.
 These lists will be checked for all client certificates.
 The predefined CRLs will be loaded on startup and updated cyclic.
 PEM and DER encoding are both supported

 ### crl_files
-A predefined list of files pointing to CRLs.
+(Optional) A predefined list of files pointing to CRLs.
 These lists will be checked for all client certificates.
 The predefined CRLs will be loaded on startup
 PEM and DER encoding are both supported

 ### trusted_signature_certs_files
-A predefined list of files of CA certificates which are trusted for CRL signing.
+(Optional) A predefined list of files of CA certificates which are trusted for CRL signing.
-These certificates will be used to verify CRL signature if the CRL signature cert is not part of the client cert chain PEM and DER encoding are both supported
+These certificates will be used to verify CRL signature if the CRL signature cert is not part of the client cert chain.
+If the signature cert is part of the client cert chain there is no need to configure a certificate here.
+PEM and DER encoding are both supported

 ### cdp_config
-Configures how CDP entries are used
+Configures how CDP (Certificate Distribution Point Extension) entries in the client certificate are used

 #### crl_fetch_mode
-Possible Values:
+Configures how and when CRLs are downloaded for the first time Possible Values:
 >fetch_actively
 >